Members Dialogue Events

 Scottish Interfaith Week provides an opportunity for individuals, local interfaith groups, faith communities, organisations and educational establishments across the country to plan events that bring local people together to promote dialogue, understanding and co-operation between Scotland’s diverse faith and belief communities.

-Scottish Interfaith Week takes place in November.
 Every year we choose a new theme for the week and provide resources with ideas of activities around the theme.
-These resources along with a programme of events for the week are available to view on our Scottish Interfaith Week website
+These resources along with a programme of events are available to view on our Scottish Interfaith Week website

 Launch of Scottish Interfaith Week